 with a £300 fine and six penalty points on your licence for having no insurance

 up to £100 fine and three to six penalty points for riding without the correct licence

 You could also be committing an offence if you're caught:

 riding on a pavement; Fixed Penalty Notice and possible £50 fine

-using a mobile phone while riding; £100 and six penalty points
+using a mobile phone or other handheld mobile device while riding; £200 and six penalty points

 riding through red lights; Fixed Penalty Notice, £100 fine and possible penalty points

 drink driving: the same as if you were driving a car, you could face court imposed fines, a driving ban and possible imprisonment